Efficient Transductive Online Learning via Randomized Rounding: Introduction

 \section{Introduction}

 Online learning algorithms, which have received much attention in recent years, enjoy an attractive combination of computational efficiency, lack of distributional assumptions, and strong theoretical guarantees.
+Informally speaking, online learning is framed as a sequential game between a \emph{learner}, who provides predictions, and an all-powerful \emph{adversary}, who chooses the outcomes on which the learner's predictions are tested.
+The learner's goal is to attain low regret ---that is, low excess loss--- with respect to a comparison class of experts or predictors (see \secref{sec:basic} for a more precise statement).
+Using standard online-to-batch techniques (e.g. \cite{CesCoGe04}), one can convert online learning methods into simple and effective batch learning algorithms in a stochastic setting, where training and test examples are sampled from a distribution.

+In this work, we focus on transductive online learning, where the predictions of the experts/predictors can all be computed in advance.
+For example, consider the case where a sequence of unlabeled instances $\{x_t\}$ are given, and the learner needs to predict the corresponding labels $\{y_t\}$ which are sequentially chosen and revealed by the adversary.
+Thus, for a given fixed predictor $h$, we can already compute its predictions $\{h(x_t)\}$ beforehand.
+This is a natural online analogue of the transductive learning framework introduced by Vapnik in a statistical batch setting \cite{Vap98}, where the test instances on which one needs to predict are known in advance.

-However, it is probably fair to say that at their core, most of these algorithms are based on the same small set of fundamental techniques, in particular mirror descent and regularized follow-the-leader (see for instance \cite{Hazan11}).
+Despite the effectiveness of online learning methods, it is probably fair to say that at their core, most of them are based on the same small set of fundamental techniques, in particular mirror descent and regularized follow-the-leader (see for instance \cite{Hazan11,SS12}).
 In this work we revisit, and significantly extend, an algorithm which uses a completely different approach.
 This algorithm, known as the \emph{Minimax Forecaster}, was introduced in~\cite{CesabianchiFrHeHaScWa97,Chung94} for the setting of prediction with static experts.
-It computes minimax predictions in the case of known horizon, binary outcomes, and absolute loss.
+The Forecaster computes minimax predictions in the case of a fixed horizon, binary outcomes, and absolute loss.
 Although the original version is computationally expensive, it can easily be made efficient through randomization.